 What’s your Unique Value Proposition?
 And are you featuring it on your website?
 Here’s a look at how to develop one and use it successfully.

-In reading a recent post called “How to sell just about anything,” I couldn’t help thinking about the number of clients who come to us because they’ve tried and tried to initiate a web project, but just don’t know where to start.
+In reading a post called “How to sell just about anything,” we couldn’t help thinking about the number of clients who come to us because they’ve tried and tried to initiate a web project, but just don’t know where to start.

 So start here: Why do you want a website?
 Most likely, to sell your products or services.
 OK, so what makes your products or services worth buying?
 What makes you different?
 In marketing terms (and remember, everything is marketing), what’s your Unique Value Proposition?